WebmasterCamp/jwcx-registration-frontend/README.md

 # JWCx Registration Frontend

-This is the frontend used for handling registration requests by Junior Webmaster Camp X.
+This is the frontend used for handling registration requests by Junior Webmaster Camp XI.

 ### Bugs